HarperDB/documentation/docs/custom-functions/define-helpers.md

 # Define Helpers

 Helpers are functions for use within your routes.
-You may want to use the same helper in multiple route files, so this allows you to write it once, and include it at wherever you need it.
+You may want to use the same helper in multiple route files, so this allows you to write it once, and include it wherever you need it.

-* To use your helpers, they must be exported from your helper file using `module.exports`.
+* To use your helpers, they must be exported from your helper file.
+Please use any standard export mechanisms available for your module system.
+We like ESM, ECMAScript Modules.
+Our example below exports using `module.exports`.

-* To include the helper in your route file, you must use a `require` statement.
+* To include the helper in your route file, you must import.
+With ESM, you'd use a `require` statement.

 Below is code from the customValidation helper that is referenced in [Define Routes](https://harperdb.io/developers/documentation/custom-functions/define-routes/).
 It takes the request and the logger method from the route declaration, and makes a call to an external API to validate the headers.
 The API in this example is just returning a list of ToDos, but it could easily be replaced with a call to a real authentication service.